EXA-UQ/EXAUQ-Toolbox/docs/cli/first-walkthrough.md

 file.
 The output CSV has the same column headings that appear in the `show` command, with the addition that the individual simulation input coordinates are put under headings `INPUT_1`, `INPUT_2`, etc.

+!!! note
+    When writing to a file, the parent directory of the file needs to exist.
+For example, if we were to supply `foo/bar/jobs.csv` to `write`, then the directories `foo` and `bar` need to already exist.

 If we quit the application and list to contents of the working directory, we see that the `jobs.csv` file has been created: